splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-k8s/30-auto-instrumentation.md

 {{< /tabs >}}

 It will take the Petclinic Microservice application a few minutes to start up and fully synchronise.
-Lets monitor the  load generator container until its capable to generate load as show in the output tab.
+Lets monitor the load generator container until it is capable to generate load again as show in the output tab.

 {{< tabs >}}
 {{% tab title="Tail Log" %}}